 The walls stand about 2 stories tall, but the interior has collapsed, so you are not able to get inside to explore.
 It’s believed the interior was covered by colorful mosaics because of the colors of some of the marble inside.

-There are two main burial sites with many tombs and sarcophagi in Termessos.
+There are two main burial sites in the ancient city with many tombs and sarcophagi in Termessos.
 You’ll find one burial area as you walk down the trail along the mountainside as you head back down from the mountain top site.
 The most famous is the Tomb of Alcetas.
 Alcetas was one of Alexander the Great’s generals, that had laid claim to inherit Asia Minor after Alexander’s death.
 Termessos supported Alcetas’s claim as another of the generals, Antigonos proclaimed himself ruler.
 Alcestis killed himself instead of being captured by Antiogonos.
 The tomb was built in honor of the Alcetas by the younger generation of the Termessos.
 The tomb features a soldier fighting on his horse carved into the side of the mountain.

 Also, the other burial site is located near the trailhead on one end of the parking lot.
 The largest tomb is the Lion Head tomb located in a mix of many other tombs and sarcophagi.
 There is a section of the Antalya Museum, dedicated to Termessos where you can see many important artifacts having to do with the tombs.

 Visit more about the Lycian rock tombs at the ancient city of Myra, in Demre, Turkey.